-Daily or high exposure to organic solvents is associated with reduced fertility in women
+Daily or high exposure to industrial solvents is associated with reduced fertility in women

 Affecting over 6 million women nationwide, female infertility refers to difficulty getting or staying pregnant.
 There are numerous causes for this condition, such as structural problems in the reproductive system, endometriosis, failure to ovulate, and polycystic ovary syndrome.